picketapi/picket-react/README.md

 }
 ```

+The below example shows how you can leverage the picket react library to create a route/page for authorized users only.
 We’ve placed a random API key in this example.
 Replace it with your [actual api keys](https://picketapi.com/dashboard).

 ```tsx
 import { usePicket } from "@picketapi/picket-react"